Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Cost: free | Google Maps

-White sand beach in gray weather with red Haeundae Beach sign
+White sand beach in gray weather with red Haeundae Beach sign.

 Haeundae Beach is one of my favorite beaches in Busan to visit during the day.
 (Gwangalli beach for things to do in Busan at night).